AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/elements-snippets.md

 List of All Available Snippets
 ------------------------------
-Here is the list of all available snippets for Bellatrix Web module:
+Here is the list of all available snippets for Bellatrix Desktop module:

 Snippet | Generated Element
 ------------ | -------------